 It's thought that your mind works on two levels.
-The uppermost level is your conscious mind, which is very rational and sensible, and is pretty much responsible for taking your routine, day to day decisions, like whether your socks match and what to have for tea.
+The uppermost level is your conscious mind, which is very rational and sensible, is pretty much responsible for taking your routine, day to day decisions, like whether your socks match and what to have for tea.

 Beneath or behind that is the unconscious (sometimes called the subconscious) mind.
 Your unconscious is responsible for things that you don't really take decisions about - imagination and dreaming, emotions, and automatic functions like breathing or blinking.
 It also stores the 'data bank' of memories and information which the conscious mind uses to make its decisions.

 A lot of issues that bring people to therapy start in the unconscious mind.
 For example, the same part of the unconscious mind that is responsible for automatic body functions also controls habits and behaviours we carry out repeatedly.
 In time, they become just as automatic as blinking so we don't even think about it when we're doing them.
 That's OK when it's balancing as we ride a bike; not so good if it's smoking, or over-eating when you're stressed.

 Or sometimes a piece of information you have in your memory is misfiled, misunderstood or out of context.
 Then the conscious mind can't make its rational decisions properly, because the data it's basing the decisions on is unreliable or unhelpful.
 This is how a phobia can make you feel afraid of something even when you know logically that it's harmless.

 What is needed is a way of changing what's in the unconscious mind.
 And that is where hypnosis comes in.
 Being in trance makes it easier to access the unconscious part of your mind.
 It allows you to change what's stored there, so you can be happier, more positive and more confident.

 There are a number of different ways to bring about hypnosis, including relaxation and narrowed attention; the method used for you will be chosen to suit your personality and ways of thinking.